-All applicants will be notified in writing as soon as possible, regarding the outcome of their application.
-Offers of admission are valid only if made in writing by the Admissions Department.
+All applicants will be notified in writing, regarding the outcome of their application.
+Offers of admission are valid only if made in writing and signed by the Director of Enrolment Management.

-All newly admitted applicants are required to take the College Placement Test to determine their levels of proficiency in English and mathematics in order to be placed in the appropriate level courses.
+All applicants who are shortlisted for further consideration are required to take Placement Test in English and Mathematics to determine their levels of proficiency.
 Tests are scheduled throughout the year and are offered at campuses in Port of Spain, San Fernando and Tobago.
-Applicants must register online for the placement test in mathematics and English click here.

-Applicants to degree programmes who have met all college and programme entry requirements but who are unable to take up the place offered may defer enrolment for a maximum of one academic year.
-After such time, applicants will be required to re-apply to the College and may be required also to re-sit the diagnostic tests.
+Successful applicants who have met all college and programme entry requirements but who are unable to take up the place offered may defer enrolment for a maximum of one academic year.
+After such time, applicants will be required to re-apply to the College.

-Applicants wishing to transfer to COSTAATT from local or international tertiary institutions must submit official transcripts of all subjects completed at previous tertiary institutions, along with the completed COSTAATT application form.
-Citizens of Trinidad and Tobago who received Government Assistance for Tertiary Education (GATE) funding at their previous tertiary institution, must contact the Admissions Office prior to completing the application form.
+Applicants wishing to transfer to COSTAATT from local or international tertiary institutions must submit official transcripts of all courses completed at previous tertiary institutions, along with the completed COSTAATT application form.
+Citizens of Trinidad and Tobago who received Government Assistance for Tertiary Education (GATE) funding at their previous tertiary institution, must inform the Admissions Office of this.

-Applicants wishing to transfer to COSTAATT with advanced standing must submit the following, along with the application form:
+Applicants with previous tertiary level credits or A Level graduates wishing to transfer to COSTAATT with advanced standing must submit the following, along with the application form:

-- Official transcripts of all subjects previously completed at a tertiary level institution
+- Official transcripts of all subjects completed at previous institution

-- Copies of syllabus/course outlines for courses completed
+- Copies of syllabi/course outlines for courses completed at tertiary level institutions

-- A completed Request for Transfer Credit form, which is available at the Office of the Registrar
+- A completed Request for Transfer Credit form (available at the Admissions Office)

 COSTAATT requires that all candidates must successfully complete at least 70% of the course/credit requirements at the College.
-Only courses completed at the College or credits earned through a challenge examination will be computed in the student’s cumulative grade point average (GPA).
+Only courses completed at COSTAATT or credits earned through a challenge examination will be computed in the student’s cumulative grade point average (GPA).